proux01/coq/doc/sphinx/addendum/program.rst

 .. coqtop:: in

-   Require Import Program Arith.
+   From Stdlib.Program Require Import Basics Tactics.

 .. coqtop:: all

    Program Definition id (n : nat) : { x : nat | x = n } :=
-     if dec (leb n 0) then 0
+     if sumbool_of_bool (Nat.leb n 0) then 0
      else S (pred n).

 The :g:`let` tupling construct :g:`let (x1, ..., xn) := t in b` does not